 Social Responsibility Policy) Rules, 2014, as amended from time to time

 and on recommendation of the CSR Committee, the Board of IDFC approved

 the revised CSR Policy.
 The disclosure of contents of the CSR Policy is

 DIRECTORS'' RESPONSIBILITY STATEMENT

 To the best of their knowledge and belief and according to the

 information and explanations obtained by them, your Directors make the

 - that in the preparation of the annual financial statements for the

-year ended March 31,2015, the applicable accounting standards
+year ended March 31, 2016, the applicable accounting standards have

 departures, if any;